calabrialab/RAAVioli/RAAVioli_long/README.md

 ```
 **-o**: path to the output directory

-### Other parameters
-The first step of the pipeline is aligning the reads to the viral genome.
-This is done through bwa mem.
-You can change the bwa mem parameters and the samtools filter parameters changing the values in the viral_variables file.
-In the second step the reads will be aligned to the mixed genome.
-Even in this case you can change aligning and filtering parameters in the mixed_variables file or reference_variables file.
-You can also modify the species (it will be used in the files names and tags).
 ## Examples
 Suppose you have the **viral genome** (in */resources/viral/aav.fa*) and the **reference genome** (in */resources/human/hg19.fa*) but **no indexes and no mixed genome**.
 You can run the following: